 When you run shopping ads, there are usually multiple products in your store.
 The more products you have in your store, the higher your budget and expenses will be.
 The CPC will automatically be multiplied by the number of products in that category.

 The advantage of having more products is that you have better probabilities of converting the lead.
 Therefore, you can get an ample return on ad spend (ROAS).

 Strategies in Google ads mostly involve different types of targeting.
 It could be device targeting, location targeting, or audience targeting.

 In device targeting, you have the option of splitting your ad budget amongst different devices.
 This automatically increases your potential expense on such a campaign.

 For other targeting options, costs and expenses may also vary.

-When you then run ads without a website, your total expense is not affected adversely.
+When you then run google ads without a website, your total expense is not affected adversely.
 With just the right budget, right keywords, right bids, and the right strategy, you can keep expenses down and keep your income up in Google advertising.